citp/privacy-policy-historical/r/re/reg/registerdomain.co.za.md

 #### Links To Other Sites

-This Web site contains links to other sites that are not owned or controlled by Register Domain.
-Please be aware that we, Register Domain are not responsible for the privacy practices of such other sites.
-We encourage you to be aware when you leave our site and to read the privacy statements of each and every Web site that collects personally identifiable information.
-This privacy statement applies only to information collected by this Web site.
+This website contains links to other sites that are not owned or controlled by Register Domain.
+Please be aware that we, Register Domain are not responsible for the privacy practices of such other websites.
+We encourage you to be aware when you leave our website and to read the privacy statements of each and every website that collects personally identifiable information.
+This privacy statement applies only to information collected by this website.

 #### Changes To This Privacy Statement